yang991178/fluent-reader/README.md

 You can also help internationalize the app by providing [translations into additional languages](https://github.com/yang991178/fluent-reader/tree/master/src/scripts/i18n).
 Refer to the repo of [react-intl-universal](https://github.com/alibaba/react-intl-universal) to get started on internationalization.

-If you enjoyed using the app, consider supporting its development by [donating through Paypal](https://www.paypal.me/yang991178) or buying the app from Microsoft Store.
+If you enjoyed using the app, consider supporting its development by donating through [Open Collective](https://opencollective.com/fluent-reader) or [Paypal](https://www.paypal.me/yang991178).

 ### Build from source
 ```bash